 Emerald Ash Borer

-EAB Confirmed in Burnsville In May 2018, the Minnesota Department of Agriculture (MDA) confirmed an Emerald Ash Borer (EAB) infestation in Burnsville.
+In May 2018, the Minnesota Department of Agriculture (MDA) confirmed an Emerald Ash Borer (EAB) infestation in Burnsville.
 The discovery was made in the area of McAndrews Road and 139th Street, in the central part of Burnsville.
 A map of infested areas can be found on the MDA's EAB Status Map (zoom in to see locations).
 Most of Burnsville is now considered "generally infested" by the MDA.

 Property Owners Encouraged to Take Action Now